Frøya official football team: History

 The Island Games Association of Frøya were founder members of the International Island Games Association in 1985 allowing the islands to compete from the inaugural 1985 Island Games held on the Isle of Man.

 Frøya made its debut in the men's football competition at the 1997 Island Games held in Jersey.
 After losing their first three group stage matches, Frøya defeated Greenland 2–1 to avoid finishing last.
 They then defeated neighbours Hitra 4–1 to finisg seventh overall.

 At the 1999 Island Games in Gotland, Frøya had a similar experience.
 After losing their first two matches, they defeated Saare County 4–1 to avoid finishing last.
 However, they lost to Guernsey and Gibraltar in their placement matches and finished 12th overall.

 Frøya missed the 2001 Island Games on the Isle of Man but returned for the 2003 Island Games in Guernsey.
 Despite drawing with Gotland, they finished bottom of their group and contested the 13th-place play off which was played in Alderney.
 Frøya thumped opponents Sark 15–0.

 They missed the 2005 Island Games in Shetland but returned for the 2007 Island Games in Rhodes.
 Frøya finished second in their group but were ranked eighth overall after losing their placement play-off matches.

 At the 2009 Island Games held in Åland, Frøya lost all three of their group stage matches and only avoided finishing last after defeating the Falkland Islands 3–1 in the 15th-place play-off.

 Frøya missed the 2011 Island Games held on the Isle of Wight but returned for the 2013 Island Games in Bermuda.
 They recorded their best finish of fourth place after losing the bronze medal match 6–0 against the Falkland Islands.

 They missed the 2015 Island Games in Jersey but returned for the 2017 Island Games in Gotland.
 They were eliminated in the group stage but a draw against Greenland saw them avoid the play-off for last place.
 Instead, they lost 4–2 to Saare County in the 13th-place play-off.

-Frøya did not take part in the 2019 Inter Games Football Tournament in Angelsey, held as a replacement for the 2019 Island Games which did not have football on the programme due to a lack of facilities in Gibraltar.
+Frøya did not take part in the 2019 Inter Games Football Tournament in Anglesey, held as a replacement for the 2019 Island Games which did not have football on the programme due to a lack of facilities in Gibraltar.

 They returned for the 2023 Island Games in Guernsey.
 Frøya lost all three of their group matches but avoided finishing last by defeating Saint Helena 4–2 in the 15th-place play-off.